lustre-labs/dev-tools/pages/assets.md

 ]
 ```

-Lustre has special hot-relaoding support for CSS files included this way, so any
+Lustre has special hot-reloading support for CSS files included this way, so any
 changes you make will be reflected in the browser without needing to refresh the
 page!